p5quared/etch-a-sketch/README.md

 # etch-a-sketch
-etch-a-sketch webpage of HTML/CSS constructed with vanilla JS
+webpage of HTML/CSS constructed with vanilla JS

+mouse over a grid to change color of squares. buttons to reset and alter grid size.